steveloughran/engineering-proposals/refactoring-s3a.md

 * Update it with statistics and results after the operation, e.g. metadata from the PUT/POST response, including versionID & etag.
 * Add a callback for invocation on finalized write + failure.
-* `StatisticsData` instance of the thread initating the write; this will be shared across threads and avoid the current problem wherein reads and writes performed on other threads are not counted within the IO load of the base thread, so omitted from the MapReduce, Spark and Hive reports

 ## `o.a.h.fs.s3a.WriteOperationHelper`